chenyang4278/chenyang4278/README.md

 ## About Me

-Hi — I’m Chen, a Statistics and Computer Science student at Purdue.
+Hi, I’m Chen!
+I'm a Statistics and Computer Science student at Purdue.

-I’m focused on building a strong foundation in math, programming, and machine learning.
+I focus on building a strong foundation in math, programming, and machine learning.
 My work is driven by clarity — in how I think, what I build, and how systems connect beneath the surface.

 I approach learning by doing: solving problems, exploring data, and writing code that’s simple, efficient, and built to last.